zubie7a/Computer_Architecture/README.md

 ##Santiago Zubieta
 ####EAFIT University, 2013-2

+*'We fell in love, alone in a stage, in the reflective age'*
+-Arcade Fire, Reflektor

 #Computer Architecture Final Project
 A **NASM** program which will call external functions from **OpenCV 2.4.2** (in Ubuntu 12.04) for **C++** and do some calculations for mirroring an image.
 The act of mirroring is done in respect to the vertical middle axis.
 This software itself is under the MIT License and done for educational purposes.
 OpenCV uses the BSD License.
 ####For example, this is a mirrored picture of my University's Library.